Diseases & Conditions

 Your doctor may apply an external fixator to hold your pilon fracture in place and stabilize your ankle until your second surgery can take place.

 In this operation, your doctor makes small incisions into the skin and inserts metal pins through the bones.
-The pins project out of the skin and are attached to carbon fiber bars outside the skin.
+The pins project out of the skin and are attached to bars outside of the skin.
 The external fixator acts as a frame to help hold your ankle in a good position until a second surgery can be performed.
 The external fixator also helps to restore proper limb length and provides stability.

 Once the swelling and blisters have gone away, your doctor will perform a second surgery.
-The displaced bone fragments will be repositioned (reduced) into their normal alignment and held in place with metal plates and screws.
+The displaced bone fragments will be repositioned into their normal alignment and held in place with metal plates and screws.
 The external fixator is usually removed after the plates and screws have been placed.

 Recovery